-This user manual covers the features of the USB-to-I2C software, for both the USB-to-I2C Professional and Elite hardware.
-The software for each hardware has similar features, however, the USB-to-I2C software for the Elite and Professional hardware are not compatible, so if you are using both hardware platforms, you will need to install both the Professional and Elite software packages.
+This user manual covers the features of the USB-to-I2C software, for the USB-to-I2C Professional, Elite, and Ultra hardware.
+The software for each hardware has similar features, however, the USB-to-I2C software for the different hardware platforms are not compatible, so if you are using both hardware platforms, you will need to install the Professional, Elite, or Ultra software packages.